 Our Safeguarding and Child Protection Handbook helps enable staff in schools and settings to discharge their statutory responsibilities in relation to safeguarding children.
 It provides an overview of the relevant legislative, statutory and advisory guidance framework that schools must make reference to in fulfilling their statutory duties.
 It also offers practical guidance in relation to safeguarding policies, record keeping and referrals to Children's Social Care.

-The revised guidance document sets out Hackney Learning Trust’s position in relation to the use of reasonable force and physical restraint in schools and settings across the borough.
+The revised guidance document sets out Hackney Education’s position in relation to the use of reasonable force and physical restraint in schools and settings across the borough.
 It details the legal position and best practice in this area and provides comprehensive guidance to schools and settings.
 The guidance also considers de-escalation strategies, non-verbal techniques, and issues to avoid when effectively managing challenging behaviour.
 This guidance should also prove essential in reducing potential allegations made against education staff if physical interventions can be proven to be supported by effective training and guidance.

 This guidance aims to set out the local processes and procedures when dealing with Children Missing Education (CME)

 You will receive an automated confirmation of receipt of the CME referral form for your records.